-The University of Cape Coast, UCC Information for Fresh Students for the 2022/2023 academic year has been released.
+The University of Cape Coast (UCC) Information for Fresh Students for the 2022/2023 academic year has been released.

 The management of the University of Cape Coast (UCC) has released important information for newly admitted students for the academic year.
 Fresh students of the University should see the information below.